nilcm10/md_membrane_env/practical/README.md

 Check how it looks like again with `vmd`.
 Spot where the cholesterol molecules are.

-In the same OneDrive link provided before there's also a 1 ns simulation of a similar POPC+CHL membrane system.
+In the same OneDrive link provided before there's also a 100 ns simulation of a similar POPC+CHL membrane system.
 Repeat the previous analysis to measure the membrane thickness and APL.

-### Comparative analysis

-So, if we compare the membrane thickness and the APL on the previous simulations (*just_popc* and *popc+chl*), we really can't see a significant difference.

-Try the analysis again but with longer simulations (100 times longer, i.e. 100 ns), to check for these two quantities.
-The files can be accessed in the OneDrive link.

 ## Protein-Membrane system